 Agriculture in Nigeria is made up of four sub-activities: Crop Production, Livestock, Forestry and Fishing.
 While the Nigerian economy is heavily dependent on oil, agriculture still contributes a significant amount to Nigeria’s economy.
-The National Bureau of Statistics estimates that 25% of the GDP of the Nigerian economy is composed of the agriculture sector (a total value of N4.575 trillion) and 70% of Nigeria’s labor force is employed in the agricultural sector.
+The National Bureau of Statistics estimates that 25% of the GDP of the Nigerian economy is composed of the agriculture sector (a total value of N4.575 trillion) and over 70% of Nigeria’s labor force is employed in the agricultural sector.
 Nigeria’s economic growth over the last five years has been driven by growth in agriculture, telecommunications, and services.

 The agriculture industry in Nigeria is mainly occupied by the production and processing of the following produce: cocoa, peanuts, cotton, palm oil, corn, rice, sorghum, millet, cassava (manioc, tapioca), yams, rubber, cattle, sheep, goats, pigs, timber and fish.
 Most of these produce are consumed in Nigeria while some of them are exported.
 Agriculture in Nigeria contributes 5% of the economic goods exported out of Nigeria, while the other 95% of exports is made up of petroleum and petroleum products.